 The geopolitical, regulatory, and social pressures of recent years have undoubtedly constituted paradigm-shifting challenges for supply chain professionals.
-However, while it is widely accepted that both supply chain resilience and sustainability have become “must-haves,” most organizations are at very early stages of their journey toward engaging with the concepts deliberately and in tandem.
+However, while it is widely accepted that both supply chain resilience and sustainability have become “must-haves,” most organisations are at very early stages of their journey toward engaging with the concepts deliberately and in tandem.
 The pace of change is simply too slow to facilitate the degree of impact that many companies are committing to, and that stakeholders are looking for.

 In this article, we explore three key recommendations to enable simultaneous and seamless integration of sustainability and resilience into supply chain operations: